whatsnowplaying/whats-now-playing/docs/output/webserver.rst

 REST API
 --------

-Currently, only a very rudimentary REST API is implememnted.  ``/v1/last`` will return a JSON-formatted string of the currently playing track.
+Currently, only a very rudimentary REST API is implemented.  ``/v1/last`` will return a JSON-formatted string of the currently playing track.